ldamon/lydia-blog/content/about/index.md

   order: 3
 ---

-I'm a designer who dabbles in comedy, writing and art.

 {% image "./standup_me.png", "A picture of me doing standup" %}

 <small>You see the thing about stuff is...</small>